ssenmosip/mosip-temp-documentation/FRS-ID-Repository.md

   * [2.6 Retrieve the UIN corresponding to a VID](#26-retrieve-the-uin-corresponding-to-a-vid-)

 ## 1. Identity Service [**[↑]**](#table-of-content)

+Identity services is used by Registration Processor to store/update during registration process and ID Authentication to retrieve Identity of an Individual for their authentication.

 ### 1.1 Store Identity Data and Documents in Database [**[↑]**](#table-of-content)

 Upon receiving a request (from Registration Processor) with the following parameters: UIN, id, ver, timestamp, registration-id.
 The system performs the following steps to store identity data and related documents in MOSIP database: